settur1409/DataSciencePortfoilo/README.md

  5. [Stock Price prediction: ](https://github.com/settur1409/DataSciencePortfoilo/tree/master/StockPrediction)
    Implemented using intrinio API to collect live/historical stock price data, which is stored in mongoDB collection locally. **Can be extended to export into mongoDB Atlas.** Data is fetched into keras sequential model.
 From this point, two keras models are deployed to

-   a.
-Solve a multi-class classification problem:
+   -- 	Solve a multi-class classification problem:
  - positive profit zone
  - No profit zone
  - Negative profit zone

-	b.
-Regression problem to estimate the approximate profit.
+  --    Regression problem to estimate the approximate profit.
 Solution is implemented using LSTM with keras.